This post is long but it features many valuable blogging lessons from some very inspiring bloggers. Let’s get started by getting to know our guests:

-Annika Ruohonen (AR): A fine art photographer based in Finland.
+- Annika Ruohonen (AR) is a fine art photographer based in Finland.

 How and why did you start your blog?